-Originally built in 1810 to service the newly built Kennet and Avon canal, the equivalent of a modern day motorway service station, it burnt down in the 1850s.
+Originally built in 1810 to service the newly built Kennet & Avon canal, the pub burnt down in the 1850s.
 Rebuilt in record time it now stands as it did then.

-If it was any closer to the canal it would be in it.
 The setting is glorious with views across the canal to the Marlborough Downs and the Alton Barnes White Horse.
 Plenty of seating outside to absorb the magnificence of the scenery on warm summer days.
+Situated canalside it is ideal for walkers, visitors, families, boaters & crop circle enthusiasts.
+Expect a lively, eclectic pub that attracts visitors from far and wide; fascinating characters, live music, camping, great food and drink, friendly staff and lots of laughs.
+There is nowhere quite like it!

-There is a campsite behind the pub which we are hoping to keep open all year round, money has been spent on drainage and it remains to be seen how successfully.
+There is a campsite behind the pub which we are hoping to keep open all year round.

 Please call us on 01672 851222 to book a table.